surdy/provision_service_account/Readme.md

 * Computes DC/OS security mode
 * Computes if top-level group is `enforceRole=true`
 * Assumes`enforceRole=true` for a new top level group unless root `/`
+* Package list not exhaustive in terms of packages as well as versions

 ## Future work
 * This should be part of DC/OS so that user does not have to think